A woman holding her abdomen in pain, representing the global crisis of menstrual pain and the need for better medical research

 • What Science Says: PMDD is often treated with antidepressants, rather than addressing hormone balance.

-• Best Herbal Support: Vitex, St. John’s Wort, Passionflower
+• Best Herbal Support: Vitex, St. John's Wort, Passionflower.

 Why Science Needs to Change the Conversation on Menstrual Pain

-For centuries, women’s pain has been ignored, dismissed, and treated as hysteria rather than a real medical condition.
+Menstrual pain is one of the most common, debilitating, and under-researched medical issues in the world.
+And yet, the medical response has been shockingly inadequate.
+For centuries, women's pain has been ignored, dismissed, and treated as hysteria rather than a real medical condition.
 Even today, menstrual pain is often brushed aside as "normal," even when it is life-altering.

 1. The "Pain is Normal" Narrative Has Harmed Generations of Women

 • Period pain is not normal.
-Pain so severe that it disrupts daily life is a sign of an underlying problem—but medicine has conditioned women to accept suffering as part of their biology.
+Pain so severe that it disrupts daily life is a sign of an underlying problem — but medicine has conditioned women to accept suffering as part of their biology.

 • The gold standard has been endurance.
 Women are expected to "tough it out," while any complaint is met with "that's just part of being a woman."